6.1.13 Managing Behaviour within Foster Homes

 Foster carers receive information regarding behaviour management in a variety of ways and formats.

-- The Skills to Foster preparation course is underpinned by the Children's Workforce Development Council Training and Development Standards for Foster Carers and the Common Induction Standards and links to the Fostering Services National Minimum Standards and Regulations 2011;
+- The Skills to Foster preparation course is underpinned by the Training, Support and Development Standards for Foster Carers and links to the Fostering Services National Minimum Standards and Regulations 2011;

 - The Skills to Foster preparation course covers areas of child development and children who may have needs beyond what would normally be expected for their age and developmental status.
 Separation and loss are discussed and all strategies and interventions are based on the needs of the individual child.
 Case studies are used to create discussion which incorporates house/home rules and safer caring.
 These discussions are then related to applicants' feelings about the kind of children they would like to foster and potential behaviour issues which may arise.
 Each discussion is based upon the circumstances of the individual family.
 There is also a focus on the needs to understand the Looked After Children's backgrounds in order to understand the behaviour;